pysojic/InterviewPrepCpp/README.md

   — A bit on the more advanced side.
 Contains a plethora of tips/advices for low-latency optimization.

 - [rigtorp.se](https://rigtorp.se/)
-  — A blog by Rigtorp featuring deep dives into performance, benchmarking, data structures, and low-level C++ techniques.
+  — A blog by Erik Rigtorp featuring deep dives into performance, benchmarking, data structures, and low-level C++ techniques.

 ### Documentation & Misc